EMAWOnline - RAPID RECAP: Howard, defense glisten in win 31-3 win over Baylor

 K-State tight end Ben Sinnott had his best game of the season -- and career -- on Saturday night.
 Sinnott hauled in a pair of touchdown catches and had 89 receiving yards.
 It's the first time Sinnott has found the end zone this season and the second time he has achieved at least 80 receiving yards.
 Previously, Sinnott had 80 receiving yards in the K-State win at Oklahoma earlier this season.
 Last week, Sinnot had 44 receiving yards vs. Texas.
 He's emerged as a legitimate pass-catching threat for Kansas State this season.

-With the win, Kansas State maintains second place in the Big 12 behind TCU.
-Kansas State can move into sole possession of the second place in the Big 12 if Texas loses to TCU on Saturday night at Darrell K Royal Stadium.
+With the win, Kansas State moves into second place in the Big 12 behind TCU because the Horned Frogs beat Texas 17-10 on Saturday in Austin, Texas.

 HOWARD HUMS AGAIN